You are currently browsing the first page of the tag archives.

 Looking for something specific?
 Try the search box at the top of the page.

 For the past six weeks I have been busily developing a new iOS game and getting it ready for a January launch.
 It is now at a state where I can start showing off some of the work that has taken place.
-The computers I work on are set up to take a snapshot of… Click here to read the rest of this article
+The computers I work on are set up to take a snapshot of… Continue reading the rest of the post

 Hung out at AngelhackLA Hackathon on Dec 1st and 2nd.
 Found two guys who were looking to create a simple little iOS app, so we built a proof-of-concept.
 Here’s a capture of the work I did over the two days.
-The technology I used was NodeJS and socket.io as the stack, HTML5, CSS3 and jQuery… Craving to get the remainder of “#angelhackLA Hackathon–Weekend of fun!?”
-Click here!
+The technology I used was NodeJS and socket.io as the stack, HTML5, CSS3 and jQuery… Continue reading the rest of “#angelhackLA Hackathon–Weekend of fun!.”

 Just some super simple game prototypes I put together for helping people out on the Unity forums.
 Snowboarding Demo The Core Video Poker Word Search Zombies Zombie Zeppelin Defense